 First log on to Bluefield State's campus portal, myBSC, using your Bluefield State username and password.
 If you’ve forgotten your username or password, you can reset it using the Forgot Password link on the login page of myBSC.

-Once you’re in the myBSC system, you can find your course by selecting the Blackboard or Moodle icon.
+Once you’re in the myBSC system, you can find your course by selecting the Moodle icon.
 Every instructor designs their courses differently, and although there may be many similarities, be sure to follow all directions posted by your instructor whether in course materials, discussion boards or announcement pages.

 Tips for Success